 Online colleges in Alaska unlock many career opportunities for students.
 Earning a degree allows professionals to apply for a wider variety of positions than those without a degree.
 Advanced degrees cater to students interested in achieving higher pay brackets and in getting more job opportunities.
 Attending college in state offers many benefits; students enjoy lower in-state tuition rates and can explore widespread networking opportunities, connecting them to potential jobs and employers.

-Higher Learning Initiatives
+Higher Learning Initiatives in Alaska

 Alaska’s Learning Network

 Alaska’s Learning Network is an online learning and professional development platform for public high school students and teachers in Alaska.
 The site provides students and teachers access to the best training and learning opportunities, no matter what school district they belong to.
 Individuals use it as a supplementary resource to traditional classrooms.
 AKLN consists of a coalition of every public school district in the state and is managed by an appointed advisory board.
 Launched in 2011, the Alaska Department of Education and Early Development, the Alaska Council of School Administrators, the Alaska Staff Development Network, and the Association of Alaska School Boards all sponsor the platform.